 - Providing a measurable, repeatable, and scalable system on which to grow your distribution network and increase selling power

-One of the biggest benefits that effective lead management brings to the table has to do with how it guarantees proper lead routing for partner follow up.
+One of the biggest benefits of effective lead routing is giving your partners more "at-bats" that are truly interested in YOUR brand.
 When your partners are handed qualified leads as opposed to cold ones, they have more actionable information to work with than ever before.
 Their own teams have a critical context that allows them to understand the needs and wants of the lead in question.
 This makes sure that they're able to follow up with those leads promptly at specific points, thus moving the lead closer to a purchasing decision.
+The overall sales cycle is also much shorter, so you can improve your cash flows.

 This also creates a better and more personal experience for the lead, thus improving their relationship with both your partner and your larger brand.

-But in a larger sense, a quality lead management program also gives you a wholistic view of your marketing and sales messages.
+But in a larger sense, a quality demand generation and lead routing program also gives you a wholistic view of your marketing and sales messages.
 You can finally understand exactly what is working and, more importantly, what isn't.
 You can break things down to find out what resonates within specific audiences or even certain buyer personas, for example.
+Then you can carry those findings into campaigns that cross channel partner efforts, rather than hoping each partner will invest in understanding the end customer of your specific product.
+(Hint: they won't).

-When partners come into a situation armed with accurate information about which messages are really making that essential connection with someone, they can improve their own marketing message mix to help dramatically reduce the amount of time it takes to make that sale.
-This also has an immediate positive impact on close rates.
+This regularly takes the form of sales playbooks for your indirect sellers.
+When partners come into a situation armed with accurate information about which messages are really making that essential connection with someone, they can improve their real-time communication tactics to help dramatically reduce the amount of time it takes to make that sale.
+Sales playbooks for channel partners also have an immediate, positive impact on close rates.

 Generating Fast, Accurate Actions That Create Predictable Results

-Another important thing to understand is that once a lead management system is in place, attribution reporting becomes practically effortless.
-This again gives you more insight into your partner network so that you can make actionable and more informed decisions moving forward.
+Another important thing to understand is that once a lead management system (demand generation + lead routing) is in place, attribution reporting becomes practically effortless when you have the right information in your CRM -or Customer Portal- and PRM- or Partner Portal.
+This again gives you more insight into your customer's customers so that you can make actionable and more informed decisions to increase sales across all channel partners.

-When partners are assigned to specific deals within the context of a single platform, your own in-house team is in a better position to track which partnerships are yielding the greatest return on investment and which ones aren't.
+When partners are assigned to specific deals within the context of a single platform, your own in-house team needs to be able to track which partnerships are yielding the greatest return on investment and which ones aren't.
 You can also easily see how far off the mark they may be.
 Some partnerships may just need a bit of additional support by way of new collateral, training materials or similar options.
 Some partnerships may need to be abandoned altogether.

 But the key point is that you'll never know which partnership falls into which category unless you're making an active effort to track and report on them, which is why attribution reporting (and thus, lead management) are so crucial.

-Of course, the benefits of lead management are a two-way street for both you and those in your partner network.
+The benefits of lead management are a two-way street for both you and those in your partner network.
 Lead management has been shown to dramatically decrease overhead time for partners, for example.
-Because of the structure of the system itself, they'll naturally be spending less time on overhead administrative tasks pertaining to your leads.
-This frees up as much of their time and attention as possible so that they can focus on the most pivotal matter at hand: actually selling your products and services.
+Because of the structure of the system itself, they'll naturally be spending less time on overhead administrative tasks pertaining to your leads, making them more likely to pitch your product than a competitor's.

 From your own point of view, a PRM system is a perfect way to streamline the partner onboarding process as much as possible.
 If you're still trying to recruit new partners and bring them into your programs manually, what you're really doing is creating friction within each point of engagement that really doesn't need to be there.
 A properly configured PRM system, on the other hand, can simplify the onboarding process in a way that also reduces costs and increases satisfaction for those partners at the same time.